sinhapalak/cheatsheet/README.md

 # cheatsheet
-This repository contains a basic HTML Cheatsheet.
+This repository contains a basic HTML and Javascript Cheatsheet.
 Fell free to contribute to this cheatsheet.